How to Refinish Oak Table: A Comprehensive Guide

 1. Usage and Wear

 If your oak table is used daily, especially in high-traffic areas, it will show wear more quickly.
-Look for scratches, dull patches, or worn finishes.
+Look for scratches, dull spots, or worn finishes.
 For heavily used tables, refinishing every 3-5 years can help maintain their appearance.

 2. Environmental Conditions